hekunlie/astrophy-research/NOTES/galaxy-galaxy lensing/Theory and algorithm.md

 3).
 Run prepare_data.py to select the data needed.
 The name of the result file is "cata_result_ext_cut.hdf5".

-"mpirun -np ....  prepare_data.py select"
+"mpirun -np 4 python prepare_data.py select"

 4).
+Run the ggl_com_dist.cpp to assign the comoving distance (only the integrate part) to each galaxy in the file "cata_result_ext_cut.hdf5".
+The comoving distances have been calculated for 0 to 10 with an interval \\(\delta z = 0.0001\\).

+"./ggl_com_dist"

+5).
+Run ggl_grid.cpp to build the grid for background galaxies.

+"mpirun -n 30 ./ggl_grid 0.15" ...

+6).
+Run prepare_foreground.py to prepare the foreground data for measurement.

+"python prepare_foreground.py"

+7).
 Run the C++ program to build the grid and assign the source to each grid for final calculation.

-"mpirun -n ....  "

 # <center> Code structure